-Read and understand these directions thoroughly before attempting to light or re-light the pilot.
+Read and understand these directions thoroughly before attempting put your water heater into service.
 Make sure the viewport is not missing or damaged.
-Make sure the tank is completely filled with water before lighting the pilot.
-Check the data plate near the gas control valve to ensure the correct gas type.
-Do not use this water heater with any gas other than the one listed on the data plate.
+Make sure the tank is completely filled with water before lighting and activating the water heater.
+Check the rating plate near the gas control valve to ensure the correct gas type.
+Do not use this water heater with any gas other than the one listed on the rating plate.
 If you have any questions or doubts, consult your gas supplier or gas utility company.

 NOTICE!
 A newly installed water heater will have air in the gas line.
-It may take several lighting attempts to clear all the air from the gas line and light the pilot.
+It may take several lighting attempts to clear all the air from the gas line.

-Follow these steps to light the pilot:
+Follow these steps to light the water heater:

-Make sure the manual gas valve for the water heater's supply line is ON.
+- Disconnect the water heater's power plug from the grounded 110/120 volt power supply. - Make sure the manual gas valve for the water heater's supply line is OFF.
+See Figure 29.

-Figure 32 - Gas valve in "on" position
+Figure 29 - Gas valve in "on" position